chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 (In this context, "publicly known" information is information that can be derived or recovered efficiently by any honest party, assuming that the full history of the L1 Ethereum chain is available.
 For convenience, a hash preimage can also be supplied by a third party such as a public server, and the correctness of the supplied value is easily verified.)

-As an example, the state of a Nitro chain is maintained in Ethereum's state tree format, which is organized as a Merkle tree.
+As an example, the state of a Mantle chain is maintained in Ethereum's state tree format, which is organized as a Merkle tree.
 Nodes of the tree are stored in a database, indexed by the Merkle hash of the node.
-In Nitro, the state tree is kept outside of the State Transition Function's storage, with the STF only knowing the root hash of the tree.
+In Mantle, the state tree is kept outside of the State Transition Function's storage, with the STF only knowing the root hash of the tree.
 Given the hash of a tree node, the STF can recover the tree node's contents by using `ReadPreImage`, relying on the fact that the full contents of the tree are publicly known and that nodes in the Ethereum state tree will always be smaller than the upper bound on preimage size.
 In this manner, the STF is able to arbitrarily read and write to the state tree, despite only storing its root hash.

 The only other use of `ReadPreImage` is to fetch the contents of recent L2 block headers, given the header hash.
 This is safe because the block headers are publicly known and have bounded size.